top of page

 182 Apirana Ave - Glen Innes Pak'nSave - 200 spaces

-Taniwha Street is closed 5pm to 10pm Sat 10 July between Line Road & Heathbank Street.
+Taniwha Street is closed 5pm to 10pm Sat 6 July between Line Road & Heatherbank Street.
 People only zone for viewing fireworks display.
+Bring camping chairs, blanket, dress warm.

 Not many people can say that they get to blow stuff up and get away with it.